 "My colleagues and I were interested in relationships that contain a mix of positivity and negativity," she says.
 "For example, you might love your mother very much, but still find her overbearing or critical at times."

-By attaching people to portable blood pressure monitors, Holt-Lunstad and her colleagues found that blood pressure was highest when people were interacting with someone they felt ambivalent about.
+By attaching people to portable blood pressure monitors, Holt-Lunstad and her colleagues found that blood pressure was highest when people were interacting with someone they had mixed feelings about.

 So would we be better off having no friends at all?

-Hardly.
 "One thing research shows is that as one's social network gets smaller, one's risk for mortality increases," Holt-Lunstad says.
-"And it's a strong correlation -- almost as strong as the correlation between smoking and mortality."